-Using Table 7: Applicable Threats, Policies, Objectives and Requirements for Basic Robustness TOEs

-Table 7 consists of three columns.
-The first column indicates the threats and policies that the PP author must include in their Basic Robustness PP. Each of the threats is mitigated by one or more objectives; likewise, each of the policies is implement by one or more objectives.
+Using Table 7: Applicable Threats, Policies, Objectives and Requirements for Basic Robustness TOEs by one or more objectives; likewise, each of the policies is implement by one or more objectives.
 For each threat/policy, the objective or objectives that mitigate/implement it are listed in the second column.
 Note that the same objective may be listed more than once in this second column, depending on how many of the threats/policies it applies to.